cjratcliff/ml-compiled/docs/layers.rst

 Dot-product attention
 '''''''''''''''''''''''
+Returns a weighted average over the values, :math:`V`.

 .. math::

   \text{Attention}(Q,K,V) = \text{softmax}(QK^T)V

-Where :math:`Q` is the query matrix, :math:`K` is the matrix of keys and :math:`V` is the matrix of values.
+Where :math:`Q` is the query matrix, :math:`K` is the matrix of keys and :math:`V` is the matrix of values. :math:`\text{softmax}(QK^T)` determines the weight of each value in the result, based on the similarity between the query and the value's corresponding key.

+The queries and keys have the same dimension.

+The query might be the hidden state of the decoder, the key the hidden state of the decoder and the value the word vector at the corresponding position.

 Scaled dot-product attention
 ________________________________